PatientZero-AU/pz-cheeseria-juniors-java/server/README.md

 ## Getting Started

-First and foremost, you must use JDK 17 to build this app.
-So if you don't have one you need one.
+First and foremost, you must use a JDK 17 to build this app.
+So if you don't have one you need to get one.
 There's a couple of links where you can get free OpenJDK builds, or most package managers, including winget, chocolatey and homebrew will have them.

 If that's the only java on your system, you should be good to go, otherwise open a terminal or other command line and run